About the trial

 What organisations are involved

 GRAIL Bio UK Ltd. is the main funder and organiser of this trial.
-It is a branch of GRAIL, LLC in the United States that developed the Galleri test.
+It is a branch of GRAIL, Inc. in the United States that developed the Galleri test.

 NHS England is a partner and provides follow-up and care related to the trial.
 The National Disease Registration Service provides data for the trial.

-The Cancer Research UK & King’s College London Cancer Prevention Trials Unit, a team of cancer researchers and trial managers at King’s College London, coordinates this trial and will analyse the results.
+The Cancer Research UK Cancer Prevention Trials Unit at QMUL, a team of cancer researchers and trial managers at Queen Mary University of London (QMUL), coordinates this trial and will analyse the results.
+The unit was based at King’s College London before moving to QMUL.

 Information about the trial is being published in scientific journals.
 Summaries of these publications are available.